cabforum/servercert/docs/BR.md

 5. The relative difficulty in falsifying or altering the data.

 Databases maintained by the CA, its owner, or its affiliated companies do not qualify as a Reliable Data Source if the primary purpose of the database is to collect information for the purpose of fulfilling the validation requirements under this Section 3.2.

+3.2.2.8.
+CAA Records

+This section is effective as of 8 September 2017.

+As part of the issuance process, the CA must check for a CAA record for each dNSName in the subjectAltName extension of the certificate to be issued, according to the procedure in RFC 6844, following the processing instructions set down in RFC 6844 for any records found.
+If the CA issues, they must do so within the TTL of the CAA record, or 8 hours, whichever is greater.

+This stipulation does not prevent the CA from checking CAA records at any other time.
+When processing CAA records, CAs MUST process the issue, issuewild, and iodef property tags as specified in RFC 6844.
+Additional property tags MAY be supported, but MUST NOT conflict with or supersede the mandatory property tags set out in this document.
+CAs MUST respect the critical flag and reject any unrecognized properties with this flag set.

+RFC 6844 requires that CAs "MUST NOT issue a certificate unless either (1) the certificate request is consistent with the applicable CAA Resource Record set or (2) an exception specified in the relevant Certificate Policy or Certification Practices Statement applies."
+For issuances conforming to these Baseline Requirements, CAs MUST NOT rely on any exceptions specified in their CP or CPS unless they are one of the following:

+*	CAA checking is optional for certificates for which a Certificate Transparency pre-certificate was created and logged in at least two public logs, and for which CAA was checked.
+*	CAA checking is optional for certificates issued by an Technically Constrained Subordinate CA Certificate as set out in Baseline Requirements section 7.1.5, where the lack of CAA checking is an explicit contractual provision in the contract with the Applicant.
+*	CAA checking is optional if the CA or an Affiliate of the CA is the DNS Operator (as defined in RFC 7719) of the domain's DNS.

+CAs are permitted to treat a record lookup failure as permission to issue if:

+*	the failure is outside the CA's infrastructure;
+*	the lookup has been retried at least once; and
+*	the domain's zone does not have a DNSSEC validation chain to the ICANN root.

+CAs MUST document potential issuances that were prevented by a CAA record in sufficient detail to provide feedback to the CAB Forum on the circumstances, and SHOULD dispatch reports of such issuance requests to the contact(s) stipulated in the CAA iodef record(s), if present.
+CAs are not expected to support URL schemes in the iodef record other than mailto: or https:.

 ### 3.2.3 Authentication of individual identity
 If an Applicant subject to this Section is a natural person, then the CA SHALL verify the Applicant's name, Applicant's address, and the authenticity of the certificate request.